secdev/scapy/README.md

 Scapy can easily be used as an interactive shell to interact with the network.
-The following example shows how to send an ICMP Echo Request message to `github.com`, then display the reply source IP address:
+The following example shows how to send an ICMP Echo Request message to `github.com`, and display the reply's source IP address:

 ```python
 sudo ./run_scapy